Saola: Conservation

 The Saola Working Group was formed by the IUCN Species Survival Commission's Asian Wild Cattle Specialist Group, in 2006 to protect the saolas and their habitat.
 This coalition includes about 40 experts from the forestry departments of Laos and Vietnam, Vietnam's Institute of Ecology and Biological Resources, Vinh University, biologists and conservationists from Wildlife Conservation Society, and the World Wide Fund for Nature.

 A group of scientists from the Vietnam Academy of Science and Technology in central Hanoi, within the Institute of Biotechnology, investigated a last resort effort of conserving the species by cloning, an extremely difficult approach even in the case of well-understood species.
 However, the lack of female saola donors of enucleated ovocytes and receptive females, as well as the interspecific barriers, greatly compromise the potential success of the cloning technique.

+Researchers have stationed within villages around the Phou Sithon Endangered Species Conservation Area (PST) where saola have been spotted.
+Based on interviews that were conducted amongst the villagers, they have stated that poachers enter the restricted areas, illegally hunting the last saola.
+They have stressed the need for more human regulation to be enforced in order to keep the sustainability of wildlife in check.

+2017 the Saola Working Group together with the Leibniz Institute for Zoo and Wildlife Research in an open letter to Science called for the establishment of a conservation breeding programme.

 Culture

 The mascot of the 2021 Southeast Asian Games is Sao La.
 This design by Ngô Xuân Khôi defeated 557 other mascot submissions to emerge as the winner of the 2019 searching contest.